TL;DR

 Here are a few tips to keep in mind while sending InMails:

-- First impressions do matter: That’s right; you have to create a catchy subject because that’s what people first look at when they see an InMails.
-Make sure to target the recipient's pain points that way, there’s a bigger chance of them not ignoring your InMail.
+- First impressions do matter: That's right; you have to create a catchy InMail subject line because that's what people first look at when they see an InMails.
+Make sure to target the recipient's pain points that way, there's a bigger chance of them not ignoring your InMail.

 - Target Premium Profiles: Most LinkedIn users who have a LinkedIn Premium account have their accounts open.
 This means that even if they don't reply to your InMail, you won't lose any credits.
 Make sure your primary target is always Premium profiles.